First Medvedev cabinet: Structural and personnel changes

 The first structural change was the split of the Ministry of Health and Welfare Affairs into two separate Ministries – the Ministry of Health and the Ministry of Labour and Social Affairs.
-A new federal ministry was also formed: the Ministry for Development of Russian Far East.
+A new federal ministry was also formed: the Ministry for Development of the Russian Far East.

-The Federal Service for Supervision over Health and Social development affairs Under the Ministry for Health was renamed the Federal Service for Supervision over the Health Sphere.
+The Federal Service for Supervision over Health and Social Development Affairs Under the Ministry for Health was renamed the Federal Service for Supervision over the Health Sphere.

-The Ministry for Sports, Tourism and Youth policy was renamed the Ministry of Sports, while the tourism functions were transferred to the Culture Ministry, and the Youth Policy functions were moved to the Ministry for Education.
+The Ministry of Sports, Tourism, and Youth Policy was renamed the Ministry of Sports.
+At the same time, the tourism functions were transferred to the Culture Ministry, and the Youth Policy functions were moved to the Ministry of Education.

 The Federal Service for Intellectual Property become part of the Ministry for Economic Development.

 In June 2012, Medvedev signed a governmental resolution to subordinate the Federal Service for Fisheries to the Ministry of Agriculture.

-On 22 April 2015, during a governmental session, Putin proposed Agriculture Minister Nikolai Fyodorov a job as Presidential Aid for Agricultural Affairs.
-He was replaced by former Governor of Krasnodar Krai, Aleksandr Tkachyov.
+On 22 April 2015, during a governmental session, Putin proposed that Agriculture Minister Nikolai Fyodorov get a job as Presidential Aid for Agricultural Affairs.
+Former Governor of Krasnodar Krai, Aleksandr Tkachyov, replaced him.